Eikholt Conference 2025 Orientation and Mobility - The Way Forward

 John is a Senior Advisor within ICT.
 He is educated in programming, maths and languages.
 He has extensive experience of teaching in the field of ICT.
 John enjoys using pedagogy as an introduction to technology and everyday mastery for those he meets.
 He specialises in everyday technology, assistive technology and software for the blind and severely visually impaired.
 He is particularly keen to find opportunities with ICT for people who need tactile communication and guidance.

-At the conference, together with Fereshteh Halimi, he will give a presentation on Technology and mobility, opportunities and limitations and one about Mobility at a distance - demonstration of smart glasses in mobility training
+At the conference, together with Fereshteh Halimi, he will give a presentation on Technology and mobility, opportunities and limitations and one about Mobility and technology - demonstration of some technical aids.

 Thomas Tvedt